durrantlab/pyrite/README.md

 6. Load the Trajectory
 ----------------------

-After saving the high-detail regions, press the “Load Trajectory” button to import trajectory data.
+After saving the high-detail regions, press the "Load Trajectory" button to import trajectory data.
 Empty objects populate the viewport at the locations of the retained atoms.